JoanCharmant/quill-blender/docs/use-cases.md

 - Start painting in Grease Pencil and finish in Quill
 - Send a mesh as wireframe to Quill for a painting reference
-- Write text for a Quill scene with a stylus and on a perfect plane using Grease Pencil.
+- Write text for a Quill scene with a stylus on a perfect plane using Grease Pencil.
 - Use Grease Pencil in Surface mode to stick the paint strokes to other scene objects.
 - Create perfect spheres for Quill by using single-point strokes with round cap in Grease Pencil.